hbowie/rs500blog/album notes/Fly Like an Eagle.md

 Image:  fly-like-an-eagle.jpg

-Status: 4 - In Work
+Status: 9 - Published

+Pub Date: 15 Dec 2019

 Seq:    445

+Brian:

+Another of those artists and albums I am guilty of over-looking as I was in such a different place when they were at their height and I attached a certain stereotype to them.
+But this is a solid album, full of good tracks, that is definitely of a time - as in the late ‘70’s.
+Track pick: “Rock’n Me”.
+First because I secretly always loved it, and second because it includes a shout out to Tacoma!

 Charlie:

 Awesome album.
 Love them all to be honest.
 My LEAST favorite song is “Fly like an eagle” ironically.
-But top 3 are “Wild mountain honey” “rock'n me” and “dance, dance, dance”
+But top 3 are “Wild mountain honey” “rock'n me” and “dance, dance, dance”.

 Body: